chrijaque/runpod_chatterbox/api-app/README.md

 ### Queueing model (Redis Streams)
 - If `REDIS_URL` is set, job-creating endpoints enqueue and return immediately with `{status:"queued"}` and `job_id`.
-- A worker consumes jobs, calls RunPod, uploads outputs to Firebase Storage and updates Firestore docs:
+- A worker consumes jobs, calls RunPod, uploads outputs to R2 and updates Firestore docs:
   - Clone: writes `voice_profiles/{profile_id}` with status and paths
   - TTS: updates `stories/{story_id}` with `audioStatus`, `audioUrl`, and appends `audioVersions` entry
 - Recommended: Use idempotency keys and track job state in Redis hashes under the configured namespace.